I’ve been mystery shopping since I was 16 years old and to date, I’ve done more than 5,000 mystery shops!

-For those of you who aren’t familiar with mystery shopping it is a job where a company pay you to pose like a regular customer and then provide feedback to the company on things like how clean the store was or how well the employees interacted with you.
+For those of you who aren’t familiar with mystery shopping, it’s a job where a company pays you to pose like a regular customer and then provide feedback to the company on things like how clean the store was or how well the employees interacted with you.

 I have shopped for all of these companies and I love them!
 All of these are free to join:

-After your application is approved, you simply login in to their website and then select the jobs you want to do.
+After your application is approved, you simply log in to their website and then select the jobs you want to do.
 They provide you with all of the instructions and then after you have completed the shop you will need to enter your feedback into their website.
 Some pay via direct deposit, but most will mail you a check at the end of the month.
 Pretty easy, huh?

 I’d love for folks to post in the comments if you have mystery shopped before and if you have any other companies you have worked for successfully.